dotnet/designs/proposed/building-arch-specific-applications.md

 ## Exploration of current behavior for building .NET Core applications

 The following sections explore the current behavior for building .NET Core applications.
-It is provided for informational purposes only and isn't needed to understand the propopsal.
+It is provided for informational purposes only and isn't needed to understand the proposal.

 ### Architecture-neutral, framework-dependent applications with NO native dependencies